CLASS-SZ/.github/profile/README.md

 ## Computing

 Have a look at the [notebooks](https://github.com/CLASS-SZ/notebooks), there are loads of examples.
+Because the code is still evolving, we apologize that some of the examples may not run fully smoothly.
+We shall update our notebook toolbox by the end of 2025.

 The idea is: